fdev31/weye/doc/source/dev/jsapi.rst

      Returns jQuery element matching `template` using data from `item` object, following the :ref:`object_model`

      :arg template: The name of the template to use.

-                 .. rubric:: standard templates
+                 ..
+Attention:: standard templates

                      :file: file display
                      :list: list display, for folders most of the time

      :arg item: data used in itemplate, `backlink` and `permalink` will automatically be added

          .. hint::  If the template is not standard, you should load it using `ich.addTemplate(name, mustacheTemplateString) <http://icanhazjs.com/#methods>`_.